Dylan Collier

-Dylan "DJ" Collier (born 27 April 1991) is a New Zealand rugby union and rugby league player.
-Collier currently plays for Waikato and represents New Zealand in rugby sevens.
+Dylan Collier (born 27 April 1991) is a New Zealand professional rugby union player who plays as a forward and captains the New Zealand national sevens team.

-Rugby league career
+Club career

 A goal kicking winger, Collier was a New Zealand Warriors junior and played in their 2011 National Youth Competition Grand Final winning side.
 In 2012 Collier played for the Auckland Vulcans in the NSW Cup.

-Rugby union career

 Collier signed for Waikato in 2013 and made his New Zealand rugby sevens debut in 2015 after playing for Waikato at the National Sevens Championship.
 He joined the Southland Stags for the 2016 Mitre 10 Cup.

+International career

 Collier was part of the All Blacks Sevens squad that won a bronze medal at the 2022 Commonwealth Games in Birmingham.

+In 2024, He led New Zealand at the Paris Olympics.